codefellows-seattle-javascript-401d15/lab-08-single-resource-api/lab-abigail/README.md

   * optionally decide whether the id of the resource is passed through the body or via the request url

 ## Tests
-* your tests should start your server when they begin and stop your server when they finish
+* -your tests should start your server when they begin and stop your server when they finish
-* write a test to ensure that your api returns a status code of 404 for routes that have not been registered
+* -write a test to ensure that your api returns a status code of 404 for routes that have not been registered
 * write tests to ensure your `/api/simple-resource-name` endpoint responds as described for each condition below:
   * `GET` - test 404, responds with 'not found' for valid request made with an id that was not found
   * `GET` - test 200, response body like `{<data>}` for a request made with a valid id